SME Stories: Clarke Simmons, Founder of Neuville Grid Data

 Yes, it’s been very helpful.
 At times it’s provided us with an emotional port in the storm.
 There are times where you’re having difficulties or you’re not quite sure how to react or deal with a situation.
 At those moments it’s helpful to just speak to someone and say: “this is our situation, what would you advise?
 Can you help us?”

-There’s a lot of psyche value to the entrepreneur in having that available in addition to all of the purposeful business, incubation, and technical development support ESC provides us.
+There’s a lot of psyche value to the entrepreneur in having that available in addition to all of the purposeful business, incubation, and technical development support the Catapult provides us.